rust-hosted-langs/book/booksrc/chapter-interp-compiler-impl.md

 global.

-If a variable wasn't declared as a parameter or in a `let` block, it must be global.
-Global variables are accessed dynamically by name.
+If a variable wasn't declared as a parameter or in a `let` block, it must be global and global variables are accessed dynamically by name.

 As far as local and nonlocal variables are concerned, the VM does not care about or consider their names.
 At the VM level, local and nonlocal variables